pschatzmann/arduino-liblame/README.md

 make
 ```

-### Changes to Original Code
+### Changes to the Original Code
-The initial code was working prefectly with my [Arduino Simulator](https://github.com/pschatzmann/Arduino-Emulator) on the desktop, but as soon I as I deployed it on an ESP32 it was crashing because of different reasons:
+The initial restructured code was working prefectly with my [Arduino Simulator](https://github.com/pschatzmann/Arduino-Emulator) on the desktop, but as soon I as I deployed it on an ESP32 it was crashing because of different reasons:

 - The memory structures were partly too big
 - Long arrays were allocated on the stack